rushteam/beauty/README.md

-# mojito
+# beauty
-mojito a micro service
+beauty a micro service